|

 when picked.
 I've seem those purple flowers turn

-into white fluffy seeds within four hours.
+into brownish/grey/white fluffy seeds within four hours.

-New England Aster is an effective diaphoretic, and a hot
+New england aster is an effective diaphoretic, and a hot

 tea will promote a gentle perspiration that helps

-address colds, flus and fevers.
-I’ve used it
+address colds, flus and fevers (Alabama herbalist

 had a doosey of a fever, characterized by an unrelenting